bismarkosei0810/Salient-Ventures-Q4-Analysis/README.md

 - Top products by quantity sold
 - Profit breakdown by age group and gender

+- ## QUESTIONS KPIs
+- Which 10 products generated the most profit
+- Which product categories are the most profitable?
+- What are the top 5 best-selling products by quantity sold?
+- Which 5 customers contribute the highest total sales revenue?
+- How does purchasing behavior differ by gender?
+- Which age group of customers generates the highest sales revenue?
+- What is the revenue and profit generated in the weeks in Q4
+- What cities generated the most profit.

 ## Key Findings
 - **Total Revenue:** $115M | **Total Profit:** $17.21M | **Profit Margin:** 15%
 - **Texas** dominated all other states in profit generation